All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 This means the usual healing pathways that the body uses for other tissues, including the angiogenesis that peptides like BPC-157 promote, do not apply directly to cartilage repair.
 Blood vessel formation does not help tissue that was never designed to have blood vessels.
 This biological reality sets a hard limit on what any intervention can do for advanced cartilage loss.

-But osteoarthritis is not just about cartilage.
+But osteoarthritis is about more than cartilage.
 The disease involves the entire joint: the synovial membrane becomes inflamed, the subchondral bone remodels in pathological ways, the surrounding tendons and ligaments weaken, and the muscles that stabilize the joint atrophy.
 Many of these non-cartilage components do respond to healing interventions, which is where peptides may have a role even if they cannot regenerate lost cartilage.

 Dr. Geier is perspective is that the best opportunity for peptide intervention is in early to moderate osteoarthritis, where there is still cartilage to protect and where reducing inflammation and supporting the surrounding structures can meaningfully improve function and slow disease progression.